An Experimentally Informed Continuum Grain Boundary Model: The Continuum Grain Boundary Model

 \textit{Henceforth, we work solely with the non-dimensional problem, but the overhead $\ \widetilde{}$ are dropped for notational convenience.}

-In case the $\theta$ profile has enough smoothness, it is possible to operate the gradient term over the $J_1$ term in \eqn{EvolutionEqn_Final_cspline} using the product rule.
+In case the $\theta$ profile has enough smoothness, it is possible to operate on the $J$ term with the gradient in \eqn{EvolutionEqn_Final_cspline} using the product rule.
 This produces the form

-where $J_2 (\partial_{x} \theta) = \left(\frac{\partial^2}{\partial (\partial_{x} \theta)^2} \phi \right)(\partial_{x} \theta)$.
+where $J_2 (\partial_{x} \theta) := \left(\frac{\partial^2}{\partial (\partial_{x} \theta)^2} \phi \right)(\partial_{x} \theta)$.
 There are natural conditions where the $\theta$ profile could have kinks in it, and there is not enough smoothness in the $\theta$ profile to use the product rule.
-In such situations, the equation in the form \eqn{EvolutionEqnJ2_2} does not make sense and its use produces spurious results as analyzed in \ref{appendix:a}.
+In such situations, the equation in the form \eqn{EvolutionEqnJ2_2} does not make sense and its use produces spurious results as analyzed in \ref{appendix:b}.

 Therefore, the evolution equation \eqn{EvolutionEqn_Final_cspline} is used in the present work with a corresponding numerical implementation that can handle the kinks and preserves the jump conditions, as demonstrated in Section \ref{section:results_discussion}.